Nigerian schoolboys freed as forces search for 300 abducted girls

 The highest profile school kidnapping was that of more than 270 schoolgirls abducted by Boko Haram from the town of Chibok in 2014.
 Around 100 of them remain missing.

-Reporting by Maiduguri Newsroom and Alexis Akwagyiram in Lagos; Writing by Chijioke Ohuocha; Editing by Toby Chopra and Alexander Smith
+Reporting by Seun Sanni, Afolabi Sotunde, Maiduguri Newsroom and Alexis Akwagyiram in Lagos; Writing by Chijioke Ohuocha; Editing by Alexander Smith and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.